 The equally vintage steam locomotive, LNWR ‘Coal Tank’ 0-6-2T 1054 courtesy of the Bahamas Locomotive Society, will be in charge of the Vintage Trains throughout the summer.
-However, with the hot weather experienced in Jun and July this year the trackside is tinder dry.
-To avoid the risk of fire a more powerful locomotive may have to be substituted for 1054.
+However, with similar hot weather to that experienced in 2018 the trackside may be tinder dry, so to avoid the risk of fire a more powerful locomotive may have to be substituted for 1054.

 All of these services are in addition to our usual steam train services which will continue as normal.
 There’s no need to pre-book your tickets – just purchase them on the day of travel.
 Travel in the Old Gentleman’s Saloon and coach no. 279 is subject to a ‘First Class’ surcharge of £5 to luxuriate in these opulent surroundings.
 This surcharge is payable at the time of your booking.

 A touch of extra luxury

 If you decide to travel in the Old Gentleman’s Saloon, they why not treat yourself to Strawberries and Cream with a glass of Prosecco.
 Just board the train and order your treat from the on-board attendant (just as the Old Gentleman would have done in The Railway Children).
 The cost is £6 payable to the attendant.